-- 1. When a CFP® professional's interests (including the interests of the CFP® Professional's Firm) are adverse to the CFP® professional's duties to a Client, or - 2.
-When a CFP® professional has duties to one Client that are adverse to another Client.
+- 1. A CFP® professional's interests (including the interests of the CFP® Professional's Firm) are adverse to the CFP® professional's duties to a Client; or - 2.
+A CFP® professional has duties to one Client that are adverse to another Client.